We offer comprehensive consulting services to support your lifestyle in Johor Bahru, Malaysia.

 ③ Second Life Migration (MM2H / S-MM2H Visa)

-By opening a bank account in Malaysia, you can access convenient banking services throughout the country.
-Instead of carrying cash every time from home country, online banking makes it easy to transfer money securely and quickly.
+Opening a bank account in Malaysia offers convenient access to various banking services across the country.
+Instead of carrying cash from your home country every time, online banking allows you to transfer money securely and quickly, giving you peace of mind.

 ④ Professional Migration (Employment Pass)

-An employment pass is a pass issued by an employer that allows a foreigner to work in Malaysia.
+An Employment Pass is issued by an employer and allows a foreigner to work in Malaysia.

 An employment pass is classified into three types, as follows:

-Malaysia's policy is welcoming to foreign workers.
-However, Malaysia has tightened up the conditions for obtaining an employment pass which increases the threshold to a minimum monthly salary of RM 5,000.
+Malaysia is generally welcoming to foreign workers.
+However, the government has tightened the criteria for obtaining an Employment Pass, now requiring a minimum monthly salary of RM5,000.

-Obtaining an employment pass can be achieved in two ways , which is either by setting up your own company or by receiving an employment letter from a company in Malaysia.
-It also requires a minimum of three years of work experience and is required for individuals with a degree or higher education, while those with a high school education and above must have at least seven years of work experience.
+There are two main pathways to securing an Employment Pass: either by establishing your own company or by receiving an employment offer from a company in Malaysia.
+Applicants must also meet specific qualifications, such as a minimum of three years of work experience for those with a degree or higher education.
+For applicants with a high school education or above, at least seven years of work experience is required.

 For more information, please refer to the official ESD website.